ShweetsStuff/anm2ed/README.md

 ### Note: Difference from Nicalis editor
 Layers/nulls are handled differently (in their own window) and are not on the timeline!
 Add a layer/null in the Layers/Nulls window, and then add a LayerAnimation/NullAnimation in the timeline!

-### Note on Rendering Animations
+### Note: Rendering Animations
 You will need FFmpeg installed!
-Get it from [here](https://ffmpeg.org/download.html),] and point to the downloaded ffmpeg executable within the program!
+Get it from [here](https://ffmpeg.org/download.html), and point to the downloaded ffmpeg executable within the program!

 ## Dependencies
 Download these from your package manager: